janet-dev/LevelCoder-WM/README.md

             - links are supplied for the course provider and their social media accounts.
 These links will become orange when hovered over.
 <h2 align="left"><img src="docs/pictures/courses.jpg"></h2>

-* About and Contact page
-The combined About and Contact page will be composed of:
+* About page - the combined about and contact page will be composed of:

 - Information about the site and why it was created.
 - Information about the company.